New Caledonia profile

 Private radio stations operate alongside TV and radio services provided by the French public overseas broadcaster, Reseau France Outre-mer (RFO).

-1500 BC - First inhabitants are the Lapita people followed by the Polynesians in 1000 BC.
+1500 BC - First known inhabitants are the Lapita people, followed by the Polynesians in 1000 BC.

 1774 - British explorer James Cook names the island New Caledonia after the Latin name for Scotland.